Pressure-Sensitive Adhesive 101 - Rubber-Based PSA

 But before we dive into the exciting world of rubber-based adhesives, we’d like to acknowledge the team at Avery Dennison Performance Tapes and thank them for the time and effort they contributed during the research and writing of this post.
 For it is through the picking of their collective brains that we were able to create such a well-thought-out and useful piece of rubbery, adhesive-laden content.
 Enjoy!

-Rubber-Based PSA – The Basics
+Rubber-Based Adhesive – Just the Basics

-Rubber Adhesives by Any Other Name: Natural vs Synthetic Rubber
+Rubber Adhesives by Any Other Name: Natural vs. Synthetic Rubber

 - Solvent-based – This process uses various solvents to cause the adhesive components (rubber, tackifier/resin, and additives) to mingle with each other and form a single, homogenous mixture.
 Once everything’s mixed up nicely, the liquid adhesive is applied to a substrate where the volatile solvents evaporate leaving the tacky film behind.